transparentdemocracy/voting-data/readme.md

     python setup.py develop --user

+### Set up OpenAI

+Sign up for the OpenAI API at https://openai.com/index/openai-api.

+Create a new secret ket at https://platform.openai.com/api-keys

+Set the OPENAI_API_KEY environment variable to the secret key you just created.

+    export OPENAI_API_KEY=sk-...

 ## Testing

 Run `./test.sh` to run unit tests.

 Note: one of the tests is rather slow, you can skip it by setting the SKIP_SLOW environment variable: `SKIP_SLOW=1 ./test.sh`